Best NFL Draft Picks from Each Round

 Drafted by the San Diego Chargers, Brees never really settled in with the Bolts.
 There’s more to it than that, but the Purdue graduate found a much-needed change in setting when he signed with the New Orleans Saints in 2006.

 Immediately, Brees found success with the Saints and eventually helped the then-42-year-old franchise win its first Super Bowl title.
-He even won the Super Bowl MVP award—one of many accolades that summarizes his on-field proficiency.
+He even won the Super Bowl MVP award—one of many accolades that summarized his on-field proficiency.

 Round 1: Peyton Manning (1998)